lilianngweta/aligners/README.md

 ![title](images/pipeline.png)

-# 1. Synthetic Data Generation
+# 1. Synthetic data generation
 ## Instructions

 - Navigate to the ```./synthetic-data-generation``` folder and then open either the ```ethical```, ```factuality```, or ```helpful``` folder depending on the type of dataset you are trying to generate.